Overview

 During the School Year

-• SFAs contact the Processor or Broker to request a transfer of addtional pounds, if needed, from either the State account or another SFA.
-The State Agency will review the SFAs request based on needs, availability, and eligbility to order wtih Processor.
+- SFAs contact the Processor or Broker to request a transfer of additional pounds, if needed, from either the State account or another SFA.
+The State Agency will review the SFA's request based on needs, availability, and eligibility to order with Processor.
+SFAs

 Direct Diversion Agreement Between DPI and SFA

 Read this to understand the requirements of ordering Direct Diversion USDA Foods.
-The 2024-25 Agreement will be posted in the USDA Foods Ordering System in January 2024.
-SFAs will accept the terms of the Agreement between January and February 2024 for the next school year.
+The 2025-26 Agreement will be posted in the USDA Foods Ordering System in January 2025.
+SFAs will accept the terms of the Agreement between January and February 2025 for the next school year.
+SFAs login to the Wisconsin USDA Foods Ordering System and accept these terms in the Contract Form under the Application.
+By clicking the 'agree' button at the bottom of the online form, the SFA agrees to the terms and conditions.
+If 'Do Not Agree' is clicked, the SFA will not be able to proceed with accessing the Direct Diversion USDA Foods Survey.

 Monitoring